YounesBensafia/bison-flex-compiler/README.md

 ## Execute the Commands Inside `exemple.txt`

-The following steps compile and build the compiler:
+The following steps compile and build the compiler.
+You will find them in `commands.bat`:

 ```sh
 bison -d parser.y